How to Study in College: 12 Powerful Tips for Lasting Success

 6 Psychological Science, "Learning Concepts and Categories: Is Spacing the 'Enemy of Induction'?," website last visited on August 28, 2017.

-7 Cognition, "Brief and rare mental 'breaks' keep you focused: Deactivation and reactivation of task goals preempt vigilance decrements," website last visited on August 28, 2017.
+7 Cognition, "Brief and rare mental "breaks" keep you focused: Deactivation and reactivation of task goals preempt vigilance decrements," website last visited on January 23, 2020.

 8 Psychological Science, "Test-Enhanced Learning: Taking Memory Tests Improves Long-Term Retention," website last visited on August 29, 2017.